Lucile-S/Exploration_info_pdf/README.md

 Other interesting approaches is to use LDA topic modeling.

-## 6. Topic modeling
+## 6. Topic modeling : Latent Dirichlet Allocation - LDA
-A Latent Dirichlet Allocation - LDA model was instantiated using Gensim.
+For a giving cluster, a LDA model was instantiated using Gensim.
 With LDA, each document is described by a distribution of topics and each topic is described by a distribution of words.

 Visualiazation was made using the pyLDAvis interactive LDA visualization tool.